Heaven Can Wait (1978 film)

 Heaven Can Wait is a 1978 American sports fantasy comedy-drama film directed by Warren Beatty and Buck Henry about a young man (played by Beatty) being mistakenly taken to heaven by his guardian angel, and the resulting complications of how this mistake can be undone, given that his earthly body has been cremated.
-It was the second film adaptation of Harry Segall's play of the same name, the first being Here Comes Mr. Jordan (1941).
+It was the second of three film adaptation of Harry Segall's 1938 play of the same name.

-Beatty was influenced by the beliefs of his sister, actress Shirley Maclaine, in mysticism and reincarnation.

-The film was nominated for nine Academy Awards.
+The film was nominated for nine Academy Awards, with Beatty becoming the first and to date only person to be nominated for producing (Best Picture), directing (Best Director with Henry), writing (Best Adapted Screenplay with May) and acting (Best Actor) for the same film, and the film won for Best Art Direction.
 The cast includes Beatty, Julie Christie, and Jack Warden, all of whom had appeared in Shampoo (1975).

-In 2001, a third film adaptation of the play was done, titled Down to Earth, sharing its name with the sequel to Here Comes Mr. Jordan (1941).
+The film was released on June 28, 1978, by Paramount Pictures, and received positive reviews from critics, while earning a total of $98.8 million against a budget of $6 million, making it a financial success.

 Plot

-Joe Pendleton, a backup quarterback for the American football team Los Angeles Rams, is looking forward to leading his team to the Super Bowl.
-While he is riding his bicycle through a tunnel, an overzealous guardian angel on his first assignment, known only as The Escort, sees a large truck heading into the other end of the tunnel towards Joe.
-The Escort plucks Joe out of his body early in the mistaken belief that Joe was about to be killed.
+Joe Pendleton, a backup quarterback for the National Football League's Los Angeles Rams, is looking forward to leading his team to the Super Bowl.
+While he is riding his bicycle through a tunnel, an overzealous guardian angel on his first assignment, known only as the Escort, sees a large truck heading into the other end of the tunnel towards Joe.
+The Escort plucks Joe out of his body early, in the mistaken belief that Joe was about to be killed, to save him from any suffering.

-Once in the afterlife, Joe refuses to believe that his time was up, and upon investigation, Mr. Jordan (the Escort's supervisor) discovers that Joe was going to just narrowly miss the truck and he was not destined to die until March 20, 2025, at 10:17 AM.
+Once in the afterlife, Joe refuses to believe that his time is up, and upon investigation, Mr. Jordan (the Escort's supervisor) discovers that Joe was going to just narrowly miss the truck and he was not destined to die until March 20, 2025, at 10:17 am.
 Unfortunately, his body has already been cremated, so a new body must be found for him.
-After rejecting several possible men who are about to die, Joe is persuaded to accept the body of a multi-millionaire industrialist.
-Leo Farnsworth has just been drugged and drowned in his bathtub by his cheating gold digger wife Julia Farnsworth and her lover Tony Abbott, Farnsworth's personal secretary.
+After rejecting several possible men who are about to die, Joe is persuaded to accept the body of a multimillionaire industrialist.
+Leo Farnsworth has just been drugged and drowned in his bathtub by his cheating gold digger wife Julia Farnsworth and her lover Tony Abbott, Leo's personal secretary.

-Julia and Tony are confused when Leo reappears alive and well, and Farnsworth's domestic staff is confused by the changes in some of his habits and tastes.
-Still obsessed with his football destiny, Farnsworth/Joe buys the Rams to lead them to the Super Bowl as their quarterback.
-To succeed, he must first convince and then secure the help of a longtime friend and trainer Max Corkle to get his new body in shape.
-At the same time, he falls in love with Betty Logan, an environmental activist, whom he met when she came to his doorstep to protest the original Farnsworth's corporate policies.
+Julia and Tony are amazed when Leo reappears alive and well, and Leo's domestic staff is confused by the changes in some of his habits and tastes.
+Still obsessed with his football destiny, Leo/Joe buys the Rams and plans to lead them to the Super Bowl as their quarterback.
+To succeed, he must first convince and then secure the help of his longtime friend and Rams trainer Max Corkle to get his new body in shape.
+At the same time, he falls in love with Betty Logan, an environmental activist, whom he met when she came to his doorstep to protest the original Leo's corporate policies.